OfficeDev/Project-docs-pr/api/PublishedProjectResourceCollection.md

 ### <a name="getbyguid"></a> GetByGuid(Guid uid)

-Gets a resource from the collection with the specified GUID.
+Gets a resource from the collection with the specified Guid.

 #### Syntax